Sohei Kamiya: Power harassment

 In 2023, Kamiya was accused of power harassment against his former official secretary who later took her own life in December 2023.
 This followed complaints by the secretary to Sanseitō members and friends about power harassment by Kamiya.

-Sanseitō denied the claim, saying that their own internal investigation did not prove the former secretary's suicide is related to power harassment。However, another staff testified his serious harassment.
+Sanseitō denied the claim, saying that their own internal investigation did not prove the former secretary's suicide is related to power harassment.
+However, another staff testified his serious harassment.

 In an interview with Asahi, Kamiya responded to claims about power harassment in his party, "That's because my way of speaking is quite blunt.
 I tend to say things clearly.
 However, there are various people who do things on their own, and it all ends up reflecting on the party's responsibility.
 So, we really need to establish strict rules to manage things effectively."

 Historical revisionism

 In May 2025, Kamiya was accused of attempting to rewrite history after he falsely claimed that during the Battle of Okinawa, local Okinawans were only killed by U.S. soldiers and not the Imperial Japanese Army.

 The claim caused uproar in Okinawa, as many Okinawan civilians were killed by the Japanese military during the Pacific War.
 The military had a policy that any local people, who seemed suspect or a spy, should be killed.
-Masaie Ishiharta from Okinawa International University, who specializes in Okinawa history, issued a rebuttal to Kamiya's claim, citing historical facts and also asking politicians not to distort history.
+Masaie Ishihara from Okinawa International University, who specializes in Okinawa history, issued a rebuttal to Kamiya's claim, citing historical facts and also asking politicians not to distort history.

 After the incident, the Okinawa Prefectural Assembly passed a resolution protesting Kamiya's remark stating that it twisted and denied the real facts of the battle in Okinawa.
 However, Kamiya remained defiant and said that his claims are "not fundamentally wrong".
 In a street speech in Okinawa, he said, "The Japanese military came to protect the people of the prefecture," and "We were able to return to the mainland because they damn fought for us."
 In response, a fact-checking article in the Okinawa Times cited the actual killings of residents and their expulsion from their trenches but did not find any documents to support his statements and deemed them unfounded.

 He refers to the Pacific War as the "Greater East Asia War", and takes the position that it was "not a war of aggression."
 He also denies the existence of comfort women and the Nanjing Massacre.
 He regards the postwar view of history as a "masochistic views of history" that was brainwashed by the policies of SCAP GHQ.